Campuzano-Polanco family

-Campuzano-Polanco was a prominent family from the colony of Santo Domingo (today Dominican Republic) with origins in Santiago de los Caballeros.
-During the colonial era of the Hispaniola, their members and descendants went on to occupy high political, military and ecclesiastical positions, locally and outside the Island, as well as in the metropolis of Spain.
-Their merits extend since the beginning and until the end of the colony.
+Campuzano-Polanco was a prominent family from the Captaincy General of Santo Domingo (today Dominican Republic) with origins in Santiago de los Caballeros.
+During the colonial era of the Hispaniola, their members and descendants went on to occupy high political, military, and ecclesiastical positions, locally and outside the Island, as well as in the metropolis of Spain.
+Their merits span from the beginning until the end of the colony.